 The aircraft was fitted with tricycle landing gear, all gear assemblies featuring single wheels and all retracting backward, the main gear tucking up into the engine nacelles.
 The production aircraft was to have cabin pressurization and armament of six 37-millimeter cannon, with the guns mounted in wings inboard of the engines -- though the prototype was unpressurized and unarmed.

 The Continental engines didn't deliver rated power and proved temperamental, often forcing test flights (including the first one) to be cut short, and on 6 September 1944 Elliot was forced to get back on the runway in a hurry when an engine caught fire.
 The aircraft was badly burned.
-By this time, everyone had become discouraged over the problems with the engines, and there was no longer a real perceived military need for the XP-67 anyway.
+By that time, everyone had become discouraged over the problems with the engines, and there was no longer a real perceived military need for the XP-67 anyway.
 The program was canceled in October, the second prototype never being completed.

 * McDonnell engineers might have had reason to be depressed over the failure of the XP-67 program, but by that time they were busy enough on another, even more advanced fighter to keep them from brooding.
 In 1942, the US Naval Bureau of Aeronautics requested that McDonnell design a jet interceptor to operate from aircraft carriers, and in early 1943, the Navy awarded a contract for two prototypes of the new fighter, to be designated "XFD-1".

 McDonnell's design team, led by Kendall Perkins, was given only the most general specifications from the Navy, giving the engineers considerable freedom in their decisions.
 They chose to design as simple and conservative an aircraft as possible, to minimize risk as well as ease manufacture and maintenance.
 The McDonnell design team worked with Westinghouse on powerplant fit, considering various configurations, finally settling on an engine installed in each wing root.